5 Best Google SEO Tips to Boost Your Content’s Rankings

 Because of this and the anonymity of Google ranking algorithms, I can’t give you the “secret sauce” that will have you ranking on page one of every desired term.
 I can’t give you advice that will fortify you from being targeted by competing brands.

-However, I can give you five data driven marketing tips for producing content that has a better chance at ranking for the right terms and attracting organic traffic.
+However, I can give you five best Google SEO tips for producing content that has a better chance of ranking for the right terms and attracting organic traffic.

-One of the most fundamental content marketing tips I can provide is to write high-quality content for human readers.
-This may seem obvious, but it can fall by the wayside when SEOs attempt to “over-engineer” their content and end up writing strictly for what they believe will satisfy search engines.
+It may seem obvious, but it can fall by the wayside when SEOs attempt to “over-engineer” their content marketing and end up writing strictly for what they believe will satisfy search engines.

 Google is the most sophisticated search engine in the world and uses complex machine learning algorithms (called RankBrain) to understand how users interact with content; it doesn’t need much help!